visual-layer/fastdup/README.md

       </a>
       </td>
       <td rowspan="3">
-        <b>YOLOv5 Object Detection Video Analysis:</b> In this tutorial, learn how to use fastdup with a pretrained yolov5 object detection model to detect and crop from videos.
+        <b>YOLOv5 Object Detection Video Analysis:</b> In this tutorial, learn how to use fastdup with a pre-trained yolov5 object detection model to detect and crop from videos.
 Following that we analyze the cropped objects for issues such as duplicates, near-duplicates, outliers, bright/dark/blurry objects.
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/video-yolov5-detection.ipynb">